 The process of foreclosure can really crush the dreams of home ownership.
 Your current situation may look bleak, but you don't have to be one of those people that looses their home due to foreclosure.
 Learn how to stop foreclosure on your Philadelphia home.

 Adverse circumstances can happen to any of us.
 Sometimes these circumstance may cause you to miss your mortgage payments.
 The next thing you know, you are face to face with foreclosure.
-Try one of these method in an effort to save your Philadelphia home from foreclosure.
+Try one of these methods in an effort to save your Philadelphia home from foreclosure.

-1. Don’t ignore the situation.
+1. Don’t ignore the situation

 You will make matters worse when you refuse to deal with your problem.
-Try talking to your your lender.
+Try talking to your lender.
 There may be alternate solutions that you can explore to stop foreclosure before it happens.
 Oftentimes, you can work with your lender to find an alternate solution to stop foreclosure before it happens.
 In Pennsylvania, you have 30 days to work with your lender before your home will face foreclosure.

-2. Pay the back balance.
+2. Pay the back balance

 Many people miss mortgage payments as a result of extenuating circumstances.
 If you are a victim of such circumstances, but now have the money to make up the difference, pay it immediately.
 You can stop foreclosure on your Philadelphia home at any point up to the actual sale by paying off the balance.
 In Pennsylvania, you typically have 30 days after the foreclosure notice is filed to pay it off or set up a payment plan with your lender.

-3. Sell the property.
+3. Sell the property

 You could possibly avoid foreclosure by selling your property to pay off the balance of the mortgage.
 However, you’ll need to work quickly to find a buyer, and you’ll need to sell the home for enough to cover the costs of your mortgage.
-This option might not work of all areas of Philadelphia.
+This option might not work for all areas of Philadelphia.

-4. Short sale.
+4. Short sale